rickosborne/skyline/story/iaso/020-introduction.md

 Like similar branching narrative systems, you will occasionally be faced with choices which direct you where to go next.
 Here's your first branching point:

-If this is the group's first time playing a tabletop _Horizon_ module, continue on to [Starting Out](022-starting-out.md).
+If this is the group's first time playing a tabletop _Skyline_ module, continue on to [Starting Out](022-starting-out.md).
 Otherwise, since you've played before and already have characters, skip ahead to [Hooks](025-hooks.md).